- Pure Pharmaceutical Grade

-- Improves sprint performance when fatigued
+- Improves Sprint Performance when Fatigued

 Supplementing with Beta-Alanine allows an individual to generate more stress through their anaerobic energy system.
 Through improved metabolic bi-product buffering capacity; sprint performance, recovery time and adaptation to training is improved.
 Daily supplementation of Beta-Alanine allows for a greater synthesis of muscle carnosine, the cellular regulator of muscle acidosis during periods of high intensity exercise.

 During periods of high training load such as a racing season, training camps and phases of interval training you should consume between 5-6g of Beta-Alanine per day, divided into 2 doses.
 For optimal results, divide into 5-6 X 1g doses and consume throughout the day.
 Furthermore, you should aim to load on Beta-Alanine 6 weeks prior to the suggested usage periods.
 You may wish to dilute with water or fruit juice for easier consumption.
+It may be easier to mix the full 5-6 grams (1 scoop) into a beverage in the morning and graze on it throughout the day.

-Please note that Beta-Alanine can cause ‘flushing’ and make the skin tingle, so please don’t be alarmed – this is totally normal.
+Please Note: that Beta-Alanine can cause ‘flushing’ and make the skin tingle, so please don’t be alarmed – this is totally normal.

 High intensity exercise such as interval sessions, cause an accumulation of metabolic bi-products in skeletal muscle cells and blood.
 Increased concentrations of metabolic bi-products such as lactic acid have been shown to significantly reduce exercise performance via a decrease in cellular pH (acidosis), promoting the onset of fatigue.
 The body has the ability to buffer metabolic bi-products from the muscle cells during exercise, with the use of muscle carnosine.
 Endogenous (stored) carnosine is located within the cytoplasm of muscle cells, the same location where lactic acid accumulates during periods of high energy demand.